 Coffee and Parkinson’s diseasePrint this page

 Parkinson’s Disease (PD) is a debilitating neurodegenerative disorder.
-In Europe, almost 1.2 million people are estimated to have PD, with about 75,000 new cases diagnosed every year90.
+In 2016, 6.1 million people were estimated to have PD globally90.
 The age of onset of PD is usually over 60, but it is estimated that one in 10 cases are diagnosed before the age of 50, with slightly more men than women affected91.

 The cardinal features of PD are the slowing down of motor function, resting tremor, muscular rigidity, gait disturbances, and postural reflex impairment.
 The underlying pathological lesion is the progressive destruction of dopaminergic neurons in the midbrain.
 There is currently no available treatment to either prevent or slow down this neuronal loss and the resulting dopamine decrease in the midbrain.